-- 1. you have completed all courses according to the curriculum and - 2. the reviews have been submitted and you have received a positive overall grade for your dissertation, you can register for the defense (for Dr. techn.
+- (1) you have completed all courses according to the curriculum and - (2) the reviews have been submitted and you have received a positive overall grade for your dissertation, you can register for the defense (for Dr. techn.
 Rigorosum).

 After successful completion of the Defensio/Rigorosum you have completed your doctoral studies.
-For step-by-step instructions on how to submit your dissertation and register for the Defensio, please see our handout.

 Congratulations!